chdalski/desk-colors/README.md

 **work in progress**

-Color calculation and base colors I use for desktop components.
+Color calculation and colors I use for desktop components.